tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if one or more of dwc:decimalLatitude, dwc:decimalLongitude, or dwc:countryCode are bdq:Empty or invalid; COMPLIANT if the geographic coordinates fall on or within the boundary defined by the union of the boundary of the country from dwc:countryCode plus it's Exclusive Economic Zone as found in the bdq:sourceAuthority, if any, plus an exterior buffer given by bdq:spatialBufferInMeters; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if one or more of dwc:decimalLatitude, dwc:decimalLongitude, or dwc:countryCode are bdqval:Empty or invalid; COMPLIANT if the geographic coordinates fall on or within the boundary defined by the union of the boundary of the country from dwc:countryCode plus it's Exclusive Economic Zone as found in the bdqval:sourceAuthority, if any, plus an exterior buffer given by bdqval:spatialBufferInMeters; otherwise NOT_COMPLIANT

 #### Information Elements